alberto-moreno-sa/linio-standards/php-coding-standard.md

 Linio PHP Coding Standard
 -------------------------

-This guide extends and expands on [PSR-2], the PHP community coding standard.
+This guide extends and expands on [SYMFONY](http://symfony.com/doc/current/contributing/code/standards.html), which expands on [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md), the PHP community coding standard.

 The intent of this guide is to reduce cognitive friction when scanning code from different authors.
 It does so by enumerating a shared set of rules and